ExpHP/thcrap-patches/patches/bullet_cap/README.md

 ## `bullet_cap` breaks my patch!

 This patch can potentially break other patches if they contain a binhack whose new code *incidentally* contains a copy of one of the values replaced by this patch.
 If this happens to you, [leave an issue](https://github.com/ExpHP/thcrap-patches/issues/new) and we can try to work something out.  (please do not try to modify the blacklist from your patch if you are publishing to `thcrap_configure` as I may change its format in the future!)

-## I canceled 50000 bullets at once and the game froze

-That sounds like a "you" problem.

-...but seriously, go grab a cup of tea and wait a few minutes, the game's not frozen.
-I did look into why this happens and I might be able to slip in a simple performance "cure" for it later.